 Only one annual report and proxy statement are sent to multiple shareholders sharing a single address, unless we have received instructions to the contrary from one or more of such shareholders.
-If you prefer to receive individual copies of the proxy materials, send your request in writing to the attention of Investor Relations Department, 2801 East Beltline NE, Grand Rapids, MI 49525, or call 800-598-9663.
+If you prefer to receive individual copies of the proxy materials, send your request in writing to the UFP Industries, Inc., Attention: Investor Relations Department, 2801 East Beltline NE, Grand Rapids, MI 49525, or call 800-598-9663.

-March 13, 2020
+March 5, 2021